 Global Learning Initiative

 - To provide strategic growth, expansion and management of college-level (COE) international partnerships, create and sustain college managed international strategic/special programs, manage student mobility through study abroad experiences (semester, academic year, faculty-led programs), Liaise and work collaboratively with various university units who are engaged in international education to increase the number of COE students who study abroad.
-To recognize and award the Global Learning Initiative (GLI) Distinction Honor Medallion to students who build global and multicultural awareness through selected courses, intercultural events, language study, and/or international study abroad opportunities.
+To recognize and award the Global Learning Initiative (GLI) Distinction Honor Medallion to students who build global and multicultural awareness through selected global-content courses, language study, and international study abroad opportunities.

 - TROY Abroad